 FASBC as it is known, was established to support the School Boat Club in every sense of the word.
 The membership is made up mainly of parents, but also OAs and former parents, keen to see the continuing success of the Club.
-The aim is to promote rowing to the boys in the School, to encourage the boys to take up rowing, to raise funds to support the Club and to create a link between boys, coaches and parents.
+The aim is to promote rowing to the pupils in the School, to encourage them to take up rowing, to raise funds to support the Club and to create a link between students, coaches and parents.

 Abingdon School Boat Club is one of the most successful in the country, having won the “triple” in 2012.
 We like to think that FASBC have made an important contribution to that success, not least at Regattas, where the Abingdon tent is always well stocked with tea, cakes and good company.
 As well as this reputation for great hospitality, FASBC contributes significantly to the Boat Club through its fund raising.
-There are also a number of annual social events that unite parents, boys and coaching staff.
+There are also a number of annual social events that unite parents, pupils and coaching staff.
 To quote a former chair, it is “the best camaraderie I have ever witnessed amongst parents and supporters”.

 Over the years FASBC has raised funds for equipment to support the Boat Club.
 The award winning Boathouse is a result of a parental initiative in 2003.
 In 2020 we helped the boat club buy a new ‘eight’ for the J14s.

 Welcome from the Chair of FASBC